fhoedemakers/smsplus64/README.md

 A Sega Master System and Game Gear Emulator running on the Nintendo 64.
 Use it on real hardware with an EverDrive-64.
 Tested with the [EverDrive-64 X7](https://krikzz.com/our-products/cartridges/ed64x7.html) on an NTSC Nintendo 64.

 > Note This project is more of a fun thing for me to try if it works.
 It runs way too slow to be really usable and playable.
 I don't know if the emulator will ever run at full speed.
 Help is always welcome.
 Game Gear games run faster than Master System games and are much more playable.
+Try it yourself to find out.

 Built with [Libdragon](https://github.com/DragonMinded/libdragon)